Chapter Two

 Fable swallowed.
 “A-Anika gave it to me…”

 Fable cringed.
 “A-Anika's parents are letting me use theirs,” she whispered.
-She clutched her phone tighter to her.
+She clutched her phone tightly to her.
 “I’m being really careful!
 I deactivated all the location tracking, and I’m not on any social media apps—I’m only in contact with Anika!”

 “And what if she is working for Them?” her father snapped.